jubermathakiya/orderloop/README.md

     3) php artisan l5-swagger:generate
 - open the swagger document on follogin path base_url/api/documentation
+- You can get the postman collection from postman-collection folder

 ## Overview

 You are tasked with developing a **Library Management API** that allows users to browse books, borrow/return them, and enables administrators to manage the book catalog.
 The API should incorporate best practices in authentication, role-based access control, event-driven design, caching, error handling, logging, and automated testing.